derhnyel/debuggy/README.md

 > "Stalk Overflow with `debuggy`"
 #### Stackoverflow Parser
 Everything is done in Python so it's extremely easy to install and use.
 Supports Python 3.
+Debuggy is used to execute scripts, it creates a wrap around the script with the help of sub processes, and listens for errors, capturing and parsing them through popular discussion forums.
+This is then styled and displayed on the terminal with the help of python curses.
 <hr>

 ## Usage